30 Days of Serving and Sharing: Goodness & Kindness

 Your Thoughts?

 I hope some of these suggestions have sparked your family into motion!
-The next post in this series shares some ideas for serving others in ways that offer peace and hope.
+The next post in this series contains ideas for serving others in ways that offer peace and hope.

-Do you have more suggestions on ways we can share goodness and kindness?
-Some of our ideas in this series may overlap because they are all rooted in love.
+Do you have more suggestions for how we can share goodness and kindness?
+Some ideas in this series may overlap because they are all rooted in love.

 Other posts in the “30 Days of Serving & Sharing” series: